 In January 2023, the College opened the new Welcome Center on the first floor of Elston Hall with Admissions, Financial Aid, and the Student Business Office.
+In December 2023, the College opened the new Center for Aviation Sciences hangar at the Schenectady County Airport.
 In August 2024, the Academic Advising, Careers and Transfer Center opened in the Stockade Building, a centralized location for Advising, Success Coaches, and Career/Transfer Services.